Alvin Kamara Player Prop Bets for NFL Week 7 | New Orleans vs. Seattle 10/25/2021

 Matchup vs. Seattle

-- Kamara's 69 rushing yards in his lone career matchup against the Seahawks are 21.5 fewer yards than his over/under in Monday's game.
+- In his one career matchup against the Seahawks, Kamara recorded 69 rushing yards, 21.5 fewer yards than his over/under in Monday's game.

-- Kamara ran for a touchdown in that matchup against the Seahawks.
+- Kamara ran for a touchdown in that contest against the Seahawks.

-- The Seahawks give up 140.8 yards per game on the ground, the NFL's 30th-ranked rush defense.
+- The Seahawks allow 140.8 yards per game on the ground, the NFL's 30th-ranked rush defense.

-- The Seahawks have given up six rushing touchdowns, 15th in the NFL.
+- This season the Seahawks are ranked 15th in the league in rushing touchdowns allowed (six).

 Recent Performances

-- In Week 5 against the Football Team, Kamara rushed for 71 yards on 16 carries (averaging 4.4 yards per carry) while scoring one touchdown.
+- Against the Football Team in Week 5, Kamara rushed 16 times for 71 yards (4.4 yards per attempt) and scored one touchdown.

-- Kamara tacked on five catches for 51 yards and scored one receiving touchdown.
+- He also hauled in five passes for 51 yards and scored one touchdown through the air.

-- During his last three games, Kamara has rushed for 280 yards on 66 carries (93.3 ypg), with one touchdown.
+- During his last three games, Kamara has piled up 280 yards (93.3 per game) on 66 carries with one touchdown.

-- He has added eight receptions for 80 yards (26.7 per game) and two TDs.
+- He also has 80 receiving yards on eight catches (26.7 yards per game) and two touchdowns. .

 Kamara's New Orleans Teammates